-- In His creation we understand God's eternal power and divine nature - We know God through our conscience as our society is a reflection of His

-Recently, another reporter tried to present that the critical difference between Christians and Christian Nationalists was that the nationalist believes that our rights come from God and not from congress or the court as if this was a bad thing.
+- In His creation we understand God's eternal power and divine nature - We know God through our conscience as our society is a reflection of His between Christians and Christian Nationalists was that the nationalist believes that our rights come from God and not from congress or the court as if this was a bad thing.
 This is Biblical, not political.
-She appeared to be totally unaware that the Declaration of Independence, one of our founding documents, distinctly says that our rights do come from God.
-"We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness."
+She appeared to be totally that the Declaration unaware Independence, one of our founding documents, distinctly says that our rights do come from God.
+"We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness."1